emmercm/igir/docs/output/reporting.md

 - `UNUSED`: what input files didn't match to any ROM
 - `DELETED`: what output files were [cleaned](cleaning.md) (`igir clean` command)

-At least one DAT is required for the `igir report` command to work, otherwise `igir` has no way to understand what input files are known ROMs and which aren't.
+At least one DAT is required for the `igir report` command to work, otherwise Igir has no way to understand what input files are known ROMs and which aren't.
 See the [DAT docs](../dats/introduction.md) for more information about DATs.

 The `igir report` command can be specified on its own without any [writing command](../commands.md) (i.e. `igir copy`, `igir move`, etc.) in order to report on an existing collection.
-This causes `igir` to operate in a _read-only_ mode, no files will be copied, moved, or deleted.
+This causes Igir to operate in a _read-only_ mode, no files will be copied, moved, or deleted.
 For example:

 === ":simple-windowsxp: Windows"